 And no more executions.

 She wanted to believe it.
 Morgana wanted to believe it so bad.
 The young princess whimpered, burying her head in her arms.

 Morgana was abruptly taken out of her thoughts by a loud, frantic hammering on the door.
 Annoyed, she began to rub her temples.

-“I thought I said I wanted privacy, Sarah!”
+“I said I wanted to be alone, Sarah!”